TaylorDarneille/sei-tic-tac-toe/plan.md

 ### Part 1: Make a To-Do list

-Write out a list of *all* the things you need to do to code this game.
+Write out a list of _all_ the things you need to do to code this game.
 This can be as detailed or high-level, though we recommend the former.
 This is your first time planning an app, so just have fun and just see what you can come up with.
 There's no right way.

 ---

-*Write TODO list here*
+_Write TODO list here_

+-Create a grid 3 by 3
+-Pick colors for grid, make it every other color
+-Make it a two player game
+-Have X and O with the two main variables
+-Mark your Mark
+Take Turns
+Wine logic : align 3 in a row, in a column or diagonally declare a Tie
+The Game is then Finished

 ---